eecs280staff/tutorials/docs/setup_gdb.md

 ```

 ### Step over
-Enter `n` AKA "Next" AKA "Step Over" a few times until you reach the highlighted line of code.
+Enter `n` (Next / Step Over) a few times until you reach the highlighted line of code.

 ```
 (gdb) n